ArweaveTeam/arweave-js/README.md

 ### Transactions

-Transactions are the building blocks of the Arweave permaweb, they can send [AR](https://docs.arweave.org/developers/server/http-api#ar-and-winston) betwen wallet addresses, or store data on the arweave network.
+Transactions are the building blocks of the Arweave permaweb, they can send [AR](https://docs.arweave.org/developers/server/http-api#ar-and-winston) betwen wallet addresses, or store data on the Arweave network.

-The create transaction methods simple create and return an unsigned transaction object, you must sign the transaction and submit it separeately using the transactions.sign and transactions.submit methods.
+The create transaction methods simply creates and returns an unsigned transaction object, you must sign the transaction and submit it separeately using the `transactions.sign` and `transactions.submit` methods.

 **Modifying a transaction object after signing it will invalidate the signature**, this will cause it to be rejected by the network if submitted in that state.
 Transaction prices are based on the size of the data field, so modifying the data field after a transaction has been created isn't recommended as you'll need to manually update the price.